 How do you lower costs besides obtaining discounts on components and expertise?
 And how do you get the best performance from your wind park without sending your capex or opex costs through the roof?

-Ole Bigum Nielsen, Chief Operating Officer at K2 Management, has 20+ years’ experience in building offshore projects and according to him, it’s all about having a holistic overview combined with experience and insights on where to optimize and tweak the project.
+According to our specialists, it’s all about having a holistic overview combined with experience and insights on where to optimize and tweak the project.

 “The combination of factors is simple; LCOE is an outcome of your annual energy production (AEP), in relation to your capex and opex.
 It’s how you do it that matters.
 For instance, why not do some of your service and maintenance at night, where electricity prices are either low or negative.

 "Should you spend more budget to construct foundations to deal with the most extreme loads, or simply shut down the entire park for the extreme hours, when it happens for a few hours once or twice over 20 years lifetime?
 These are some simple examples of being able to lower capex and opex costs without compromising on quality,”

 Have a top-down approach – figure out what the optimal strike price is and calculate backwards.
 By using a bottom-up approach and asking suppliers for proposals and letters of intent, innovative solutions will never be reached

 Experienced partners - Set the right team of experienced partners to develop, manage and control the project before you begin to ensure that the project is both planned and constructed by the right people with the right expertise